fs-c/v0/docs/words/learning-to-code.md

 This is my take at attempting to convey the usefulness and beauty of programming to those new to the craft.

 Here, you will have the opportunity to learn about some of the very basics of software development using __JavaScript__ (or JS for short) through studying __working code of practical relevance__.
-It is very much a __personal document__, as everyone absords and assimilates knowledge differently, but I don't feel like that should stop me from writing it down.
+It is very much a __personal document__, as everyone absorbs and assimilates knowledge differently, but I don't feel like that should stop me from writing it down.

 >JavaScript (not to be confused with Java) is a high-level, dynamic, multi-paradigm and weakly-typed language used for both client-side and server-side scripting.
 Its primary use is in rendering and performing manipulation of web pages
 >